OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 Understanding the Present Value Concept

-The concept is intuitive once you grasp it: money today is worth more than the same amount in the future because of its earning potential.
-If you need Rs 50 lakh in 10 years and expect to earn 12% annually on your investment, you only need to invest approximately Rs 16.1 lakh today.
-The remaining Rs 33.9 lakh is generated by compound interest over the 10-year period.
-At 8%, you would need Rs 23.2 lakh.
-This demonstrates why the expected rate of return is the most critical variable in goal planning.
+The concept is intuitive once you grasp it: a rupee today is worth more than a rupee in the future because of its earning potential.
+This is the foundation of all discounted cash flow analysis and forms the basis for lumpsum goal planning.
+If you need Rs 50 lakh in 10 years and expect to earn 12% annually on your investment, you only need to invest approximately Rs 16.1 lakh today — the remaining Rs 33.9 lakh is generated by compound interest over the 10-year period.

 Choosing the Right Return Rate Assumption

-Tax Efficiency in Lumpsum Investing
+Tax Efficiency in Lumpsum Investing: Choosing the Right Vehicle

 Frequently Asked Questions